Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 Copyrights: UrbanAirship.
 Number of responders=2000, Millennials (18-34), Generation X (35-54), Baby Boomers (55+).

-Step six: Limit the time of promotion.
+Step six: Limit the time of promotion to your business goals.